Understanding the Emotional & Mental State of Celiac Patients

 Dealing with celiac disease can be a real struggle.
 It causes you to have a weaker immune system and learning how to handle this can be very difficult physically and mentally.

-Here are 10 different phases of the emotional journey that every celiac faces:
+Here are the 10 different phases of the emotional journey that every celiac faces

 Before we begin, it is necessary to understand that the mental health of celiac patients differs from person to person.
 This can be due to varying circumstances, levels of gluten sensitivity, and other day-to-day struggles.

 One emotion that most celiac patients face is insecurity and doubt.
 This comes from the uncertainty people face when visiting new places, while traveling, even going to your favorite local restaurant.
 A major problem that provokes such insecurity is the lack of awareness about celiac disease as a medical condition.
 Many people believe being gluten-free is a personal preference.

 To cope with these situations, many celiac patients prefer to bring their own food when traveling or visiting relatives.
 It is often hard to control these feelings as you don’t want to have an allergic reaction or deal with other health complications that come from cross-contamination or direct consumption of food with gluten.